-4.3 Science Case
+4.6 Science Case

 In this section, the mandatory science case can be added to the proposal.
 Note that the format must be PDF and have a maximum of four pages, or six for Large Programs.
-The minimum font size is 12 point and a warning will be issued if >15 per cent of the text is smaller than this.
+The minimum font size is 12 point and an error will be issued if >15 per cent of the text is smaller than this.
+Note that cropping a figure from a document can lead to text outside the cropped area still being present in the extracted figure.

-The PDF should no longer contain the technical case, this instead being captured by a dedicated Science Goal node.
+The PDF should not contain the technical case as this is instead entered as part of each Science Goal.
 Figures that might be referred to as part of the technical justification should though be included in the PDF.